Category Archives: 1966 Films

 Talk about mystery!

-We know little about her other than she has secrets, but is she responsible for the crime?
-Thomas and Jane play a sort of cat-and-mouse game throughout the film, both seemingly trying to outwit and outmaneuver the other.
+We know little about her besides that she has secrets, but is she responsible for the crime?
+Throughout the film, Thomas and Jane play a sort of cat-and-mouse game, seemingly trying to outwit and outmaneuver each other.

 The unique aspect of the film is that the viewer will often ask questions- “Was there even a crime committed”?
-“Are the events all in Thomas’s imagination or has he misinterpreted the series of events”?
+“Are the events all in Thomas’s imagination, or has he misinterpreted the series”?
 One will revel in the magnificence of these questions.

-Comparisons to The Conversation were apparent to me right away- both feature one of the senses as a means to solving or realizing the crime committed- in The Conversation, it is hearing, in Blow-Up it is sight.
+I immediately recognized similarities to The Conversation (1974).
+Both feature one of the senses as a means of solving or realizing the crime committed—in The Conversation, it is hearing; in Blow-Up, it is sight.

-In both, the main character uses these senses for a living and both are arguably not the most likable characters.
+In both, the main character uses these senses for a living, and both are arguably not the most likable characters.
 Both films feature mimes.
-Both films are quite cerebral and both are cinema gems for the “thinking man”.
+Both films are pretty cerebral, and both are cinema gems for the “thinking man.”

-As a first-time viewer, I adored this film and it is a good example of a film that requires multiple viewings to fully appreciate and I look forward to doing just that.
+As a first-time viewer, I adored this film.
+It is a good example of a film that requires multiple viewings to appreciate fully, and I look forward to doing just that.

 A fantastic creative achievement, Blow-Up (1966) is a masterpiece that can be dissected with each subsequent viewing.